Mark’s artwork is concerned with the preciousness of life. It is influenced by history, environmentalism, shamanism and ancient artefacts.

 The animals are built from the skeleton outwards using thousands of wire strands, in a creative process which mirrors some shamanic traditions.
 Their form suggests trauma, or perhaps that they are otherworldly guardian spirits.

-Max has exhibited internationally, in London and in his adopted home county, Cumbria.
+Mark has exhibited internationally, in London and in his adopted home county, Cumbria.
+Mark's father was a broker with Butcher Robinson & Staples